apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Writers Guild Strike to End Wednesday: Leadership Votes to Conclude Historic Work Stoppage**
+**White House readies itself for operating in a government shutdown**

-You can read more about it [here](https://www.hollywoodreporter.com/business/business-news/writers-guild-strike-end-1235600992/).
+You can read more about it [here](https://www.cnn.com/2023/09/26/politics/white-house-prepares-for-government-shutdown/index.html).

 ## Requirements
 - Python 3.8